Volunteer blood transport biker killed

 A "much loved" volunteer blood transport biker has died after a crash with a car.

-Russell Curwen, 49, from Kendal, Cumbria, was injured in the collision with a Jaguar on Caton Road, Lancaster, at 19:45 BST on Saturday.
+Russell Curwen was injured in the crash with a Jaguar on Caton Road, Lancaster, at 19:45 BST on Saturday.

-He died after being airlifted to Royal Preston Hospital.
+The 49-year-old, from Kendal, was airlifted to Royal Preston Hospital but later died.
 Mr Curwen's family said he "died doing what he loved".

 The Jaguar driver, aged 65 and from Morecambe, was also taken to hospital.
 He suffered minor injuries.

-Mr Curwen worked as an NHS medical services support driver and did voluntary work for Blood Bike North West.
+Mr Curwen worked as an NHS medical services support driver and did voluntary work for the North West Blood Bikes charity.

-He was riding a Blood Bike North West motorbike at the time of the crash.
+He was riding one of their motorbikes at the time of the crash.

-Paying tribute to Mr Curwen, the family said: "Russell liked to live life to the full.
+Paying tribute, his family said: "Russell liked to live life to the full.

 "He had a keen interest in active hobbies including diving, skiing, mountain biking and surfing.

-"However, it was for his employment as a medical services support driver and his voluntary work for the Blood Bike North West that Russell is best remembered.
+"However, it was for his employment as a medical services support driver and his voluntary work for the [North West Blood Bikes] that Russell is best remembered.

 "He gave up his time to take much-needed, vital blood supplies to hospitals to help people who needed it most, and Russell died doing what he loved."